mkropat/mkropat.github.io/_drafts/choosing-an-http-status-code.md

     method?"
-  - I can tell you we would have saved hours upon hours of debugging time if only we had distinguished `502 Bad Gateway` (an upstream problem) instead of confusing it with `500 Internal Server Error`††
+  - I can tell you we would have saved hours upon hours of debugging time if only we had distinguished `502 Bad Gateway` (an upstream problem) instead of confusing it with `500 Internal Server Error`

-1. Believe it or not, [there's a convention in widely used APIs][status-usage] to return status codes like `201 Created`, `429 Too Many Requests`, and `503 Service Unavilable`.
+1. Believe it or not, [a convention is being established among widely used APIs][status-usage] to return status codes like `201 Created`, `429 Too Many Requests`, and `503 Service Unavilable`.
 If you follow that convention, users will find it that much easier to use your website/API and troubleshoot any issues they may run into.

-The hardest part used to be deciding which code to return, but I know that armed with the right knowledge — perhaps in the form of a flowchart ;) — picking a meaningful status code is easy.
+The hardest part of it all used to be deciding which code to return, but with the right knowledge (oh, I don't know, in say flowchart-form) picking a meaningful code becomes a lot easier.

 ### Notes

 † Pay no mind to RFC 2616 (or even worse, 2068).
 The RFC you're looking for is [7231][rfc7231].

-†† Mini-rant against my case: clients in general don't care about `500` vs `502 Bad Gateway`, as it's primarily a debugging aid for whoever maintains the servers.
-This is actually a case where it's worth including the information, but not necessarily in the status code.

 ### See Also